 Don completed wool classing at Sydney Technical College in 1975.
 He then spent the next eight years working as a woolclasser and a shearer, mainly in Western NSW.
 In 1984 Don joined a firm in Sydney where he worked as a valuer, auctioneer and wool adviser.
 In 1988 Don founded Lanoc Wool in Dubbo which was a very successful company and one of the largest regional wool stores in Australia.
 Don remained as the Manager of Lanoc for 23 years, then in April 2011 circumstances led to him leaving Lanoc and establishing a new wool brokerage: Macdonald & Co Woolbrokers.

 Don has maintained an active role in the wool industry.
-He has served four years as Director on the Board of Australian Wool Innovation, previous to this he served as Director on AWEX, member of NSW Farmers Wool Committee and Chair of Inland Woolbrokers Association.
+He has served five years as Director on the Board of Australian Wool Innovation, previous to this he served as Director on AWEX, member of NSW Farmers Wool Committee and Chair of Inland Woolbrokers Association.

 Andrew, or Millsy, as he is commonly known around Dunedoo, has been working with Don for the last twenty four years.
 Prior to that, Andrew studied Agriculture at Tocal College and worked for several years in agriculture from Hughendon to the Hunter Valley, and many areas in between.